 Dr. Goldman indicated that hip dysplasia is a much more common cause of hip pain than the medical community once thought.
-“Nowadays, it is being diagnosed more frequently in young adults who are in the teens and twenties.”
+“Nowadays, it is being diagnosed more frequently in young adults who are in their teens and twenties.”

 What are the symptoms of hip dysplasia?

 Some patients do not even experience any symptoms until they reach young adulthood.
 Young adults with mild cases may simply have a femur bone that is loose in the socket while others with a more severe condition may have a femoral head that’s completely dislocated out of the socket.
 They may experience pain in the groin area, with that pain even radiating to the outside of the hip, growing in intensity as it progresses.
 Over time, the wearing down of the cartilage in the hip area could lead to early osteoarthritis (AAOS).

 What are the recommended treatments for hip dysplasia?